-When there is a lack of completed development, students struggle to learn: The Extra Lesson™, developed by Waldorf educator Audrey McAllen, meets these students’ needs, and is a program of movement, drawing, and painting exercises for students with learning and/or behavioral challenges.
-Teachers looking to gain a deeper understanding of child development as a foundation for learning, as well as to learn more practical pedagogical approaches, will find this program helpful.
+When there is a lack of completed development, students struggle to learn: The Extra Lesson™, developed by Waldorf educator Audrey McAllen, meets these students’ needs.
+The Extra Lesson is a program of movement, drawing, and painting exercises for students with learning and/or behavioral challenges.
+Teachers looking to further their understanding of child development as a foundation for learning, as well as to learn more practical pedagogical approaches, will find this program supportive of their daily classroom work.

 The Remedial Education Program is a part-time course of study designed to educate Waldorf teachers and related professionals in educational support theory and practice.
 This support includes assessment; individual drawing, painting, and movement exercises; creative tutoring; as well as classroom strategies to aid challenged students with their daily school work.
 Graduates of this program work as classroom teachers, educational support teachers, resource teachers, educational therapists, therapeutic educators, or educational consultants.